grecaun/vector-playing-cards-simple/README.md

 This is a simple collection of SVG images defining a deck of playing cards (based on [vector-playing-cards][4]) and two scripts (powershell and bash) which will convert a folder of svg files into arbitrarily sized png files.

 The idea for this came from [nopeter's Vector-Playing-Cards][5].
-Most of this readme is in fact from that repository.
+This readme is based on nopeter's readme.

 ## Usage: